dvsander/mdb-snippets/notes.md

 - (Enterprise) Kerberos
 - (Cluster) Cluster Authentication

-authorisation - what can you do
+authorization - what can you do

 - Role Based Access Control
   - Each user has one or more Roles